ORGANISMS

 503.9(t) Pollutant is an organic substance, an inorganic substance, a combination of organic and

-pathogenic organism that, after discharge and upon exposure, ingestion,
+inorganic substances, or a pathogenic organism that, after discharge and upon exposure, ingestion,

 inhalation, or assimilation into an organism either directly from the environment or indirectly by ingestion